KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

 Many of these classes implement the methods ``deserialize()`` and ``serialize()``.
-``deserialize()`` parses an object's string representation -- as would be stored in a text file or spreadsheet representation of a biochemical model -- into one or more ``obj_model.core.Model`` instances.
+``deserialize()`` parses an object's string representation -- as would be stored in a text file or spreadsheet representation of a biochemical model -- into one or more ``obj_tables.core.Model`` instances.
 ``serialize()`` performs the reverse, converting a ``wc_lang`` class instance into a string representation.
 Thus, the ``deserialize()`` methods are used when reading models from files and ``serialize()`` is used when writing a model to disk.